-An updated Cutler RMP is proposed to be developed that incorporates will incorporate many of the measures in the current Cutler RMP.
-This new Cutler RMP would be developed after the Project is granted an approved receives a FERC license Order.
-The new Cutler RMP would be expected to include the following sub-components relevant to water resources:
+An updated Cutler RMP is proposed to be developed that will incorporate many of the measures in the current Cutler RMP.
+This new Cutler RMP would be developed after the Project receives a FERC license Order.
+The new Cutler RMP would be expected to include the following subcomponents relevant to water resources: